Tiananmen Square Anniversary

 Though his identity and eventual fate were never completely confirmed, the “Unknown Rebel” was named in Time Magazine’s 1989 list of “the 100 most influential people of the 20th century“.

-2 Responses to “Tiananmen Square Anniversary”
+2 thoughts on “Tiananmen Square Anniversary”

 Leave a Reply